‘No compromise’ on territory after Ukraine talks with US: Russian official

 - list 3 of 3Russian tanker struck off Turkiye as Ukraine targets ‘shadow fleet’

 The discussions lasted almost five hours and ended after midnight.
-“So far we haven’t found a compromise, but some American solutions can be discussed,” said top Kremlin aide Yuri Ushakov, who attended the meeting.
+“So far, we haven’t found a compromise, but some American solutions can be discussed,” said top Kremlin aide Yury Ushakov, who attended the meeting.

 Although Ushakov described the conversation as “very useful and constructive”, he stressed that “a lot of work lies ahead both in Washington and in Moscow”.

-The US delegation had travelled to the Russian capital to discuss a peace plan which Washington has updated since its earlier leaked 28-point draft was strongly criticised by Ukraine and its allies for favouring Russia.
+The US delegation had travelled to the Russian capital to discuss a peace plan, which Washington has updated since its earlier leaked 28-point draft was strongly criticised by Ukraine and its allies for favouring Russia.

 The Kremlin has condemned Kyiv and Europe’s subsequent counter-proposal, with Putin repeatedly saying that it is “unacceptable” to his country.

-Ahead of his meeting with the senior US officials, the Russian leader delivered bellicose remarks at an investment forum, where he claimed his nation was ready to fight against Europe.
+Ahead of his meeting with the US officials, the Russian leader delivered bellicose remarks at an investment forum, where he claimed his nation was ready to fight against Europe.

-“They are on the side of war,” Putin claimed, referring to Ukraine’s allies in Europe.
+“They are on the side of war,” Putin claimed, referring to Ukraine’s European allies.
 “We can clearly see that all these changes are aimed at only one thing: to block the entire peace process altogether, to make such demands which are absolutely unacceptable to Russia.”

-The 73-year-old also said Russia would increase attacks on Ukrainian ports and vessels, and tankers that support Kyiv, following the targeting of ships carrying Russian oil off the coast of Turkiye.
+The 73-year-old also said that Russia would increase attacks on Ukrainian ports and vessels, as well as tankers that support Kyiv, following attacks on ships carrying Russian oil off the coast of Turkiye.

-Responding to his comments, Ukrainian Foreign Minister Andrii Sybiha said it was clear that Putin did not want the war to end.
+Responding to his comments, Ukrainian Minister of Foreign Affairs Andrii Sybiha said it was clear that Putin did not want the war to end.

-Meanwhile, on a visit to Ireland, Ukrainian President Volodymyr Zelenskyy said a “dignified peace” was needed.
+Meanwhile, on a visit to Ireland, Ukrainian President Volodymyr Zelenskyy said that a “dignified peace” was needed.

-When asked at an event in Dublin about whether he feared the US could lose interest in the peace process, he said he feared one of Kyiv’s getting “tired”.
+When asked at an event in Dublin about whether he feared the US could lose interest in the peace process, he said he feared Kyiv’s allies becoming “tired”.

 “It’s the goal of Russia to withdraw the interest of America from this situation,” he explained.

-For his part, US President Donald Trump admitted that the negotiations were difficult.
+For his part, Trump admitted that the negotiations were difficult.

-“Our people are over in Russia right now to see if we can get it settled,” Trump said at a cabinet meeting in Washington.
+“Our people are over in Russia right now to see if we can get it settled,” Trump said at a cabinet meeting in Washington, DC.
 “Not an easy situation.
 What a mess,” he added, noting that the war was causing tens of thousands of casualties each month.

-Trump’s close allies Witkoff and Kushner could meet a Ukrainian delegation as early as Wednesday, potentially in Brussels, a senior figure in Kyiv told the AFP news agency.
+Witkoff and Kushner could meet a Ukrainian delegation as early as Wednesday, potentially in Brussels, a senior figure in Kyiv told the AFP news agency.

 The flurry of diplomatic activity came as Russia claimed that it had seized Pokrovsk, a city of “special significance” in Ukraine’s Donbas.